MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/impersonation-ssas-tabular.md

 ## Security

- Credentials used with impersonation are persisted in-memory by the VertiPaq&trade; engine.
+ Credentials used with impersonation are persisted in-memory by the VertiPaq engine.
 Credentials are never written to disk.
 If the workspace database is not in-memory when the model is deployed, the user is prompted to enter the credentials used to connect to the datasource and fetch data.

 > [!NOTE]
 > It is recommended you specify a Windows user account and password for impersonation credentials.
 A Windows user account can be configured to use least privileges necessary to connect to and read data from the datasource.